wso2/docs-is/en/docs/using-wso2-identity-server/removing-unused-tokens-from-the-database.md

     issues.

     !!! tip

-        **Tip** : We recommend that you test the database dump before the cleanup task as the cleanup can take some time.
+        We recommend that you test the database dump before the cleanup task as the cleanup can take some time.

 3. Depending on your database, select the appropriate token cleanup